 St John the Baptist, Piddington

-The Parish Church of St John the Baptist, Piddington with Horton was built in about 1290, although it is believed that there may have been a place of worship on this site prior to that date.
-The Church is laid out in the traditional cross shape, but has been extensively restored and rebuilt with additions over the subsequent centuries.
-The accepted dedication is to St John the Baptist,though old Wills refer to St Mary the Virgin, and there is also reference to St Thomas Becket.
+Our attractive church is dedicated to St John the Baptist and was built in about 1290, although it is believed that there may have been a place of worship on this site prior to that date.
+The church is laid out in the traditional cross shape, but has been extensively restored and rebuilt with additions over the subsequent centuries.
 It is a Grade 2 listed building.

-The tower rising to a spire (described as 'strange and unsatisfactory' ) was rebuilt following a rate levy in the Parish in 1847. the style of spire is similar to those where a wooden spire tops the tower, but in this case the spire is of stone.
-On the east face of the tower is the clock face of the church clock, more than a 100 years old, believed to have been made by Dent and Co., who manufactured "Big Ben".
+The tower rising to a spire was rebuilt following a rate levy in the Parish in 1847 and on the east face of the tower is the church clock, more than a 100 years old, believed to have been made by Dent and Co., who manufactured "Big Ben".